awez/amirrajan.github.com/a-dark-room/index.md

 The primary feedback that I got was removal of pronouns.
 I didn't realize it, but no part of the web version referred to the player as "you" or "I" or "us".
 I also incorporated the solo mode and alternate ending into the game.
 Playtesting.
 Playtesting.
 More playtesting.
 More tweaking.
 More playtesting.

-**Oct 31, 2013: My Wife's Final Play Test**
+**Oct 31, 2013: My Wife's Final Playtest**

 The game is in its final form.
 My wife sits down and plays the game for the 50th time.
-A number of my friends play tested the game.
+A number of my friends playtested the game.
 But I really didn't want to ask too much of them.
-Most of them only play tested the game once, at different points in the development process.
+Most of them only playtested the game once, at different points in the development process.
 I was able to get feedback from them, and they were a tremendous help (thank you Jason Smith, Eric Sowell, Kevin Wade, Matt Florence, Tim Rayburn, Zahan Tariq, Christopher Krailo, Aaron Lasseigne, and Chris Holt).

-But my wife stands well above all the others that play tested.
+But my wife stands well above all the others that playtested.
 She could have said she was tired of playing this game at any point, but she didn't.
 She was the only person that, without hesitation, would play through the game any time I asked.
 I handed the final game to her at 10 pm that night.
 And she played the game non stop, all the way to the end.
 It was 2 am when she completed the play through.
 Thank you my dear.

 **Nov 1, 2013: Submitted to the App Store at $1.99**

 I submitted the game to the App Store.
 The description of the game was set to "a text based journey... awake. head throbbing. vision blurry."
 I still spent a day making minor tweaks to balancing.
-I play tested the game another 4 times before releasing.
+I playtested the game another 4 times before releasing.
 My game times were pretty damn fast at this point because I knew exactly what to do.
 I could beat the game in 90 to 100 minutes without even thinking too hard.
 Now I just have to wait.
 This was a good week.
 I shipped A Dark Room for iOS.
 And I was now preparing for a NodeJS competition: Node Knockout 2013!

 **Nov 8, 2013: One of the Worst Days of My Life**